 What is the difference between pudding and mousse?

 - Both are smooth and creamy, so what sets them apart?

 - Pudding is traditionally made with a mixture of milk and sugar, that’s cooked and thickened with cornstarch.

 - Mousse starts with a base similar to pudding, minus the cornstarch, to which beaten cream or beaten egg whites are folded in.
-Instead of cream or egg whites, we used the coconut milk to make it healthier.
+Instead of cream or egg whites, I used the coconut milk to make it healthier.
 You can also use avocado!

 Vegan Chocolate Mousse

 Vegan Chocolate Mousse is made with coconut milk and it is creamy, smooth and delicious topped with fresh berries!

 - 1 13.5oz can Coconut milk, unsweetened or 1 cup coconut cream

 - 1/3 cup cocoa powder, unsweetened